What is Existential OCD?

 The compulsions these thoughts produce vary from person to person.
 However, it’s common for a person to spend hours trying to find reassurance in these thoughts.
 This may involve research, reflecting on past experiences, or talking about it with others.

-Since many of these questions are unanswerable, people with existential OCD are often left doubtful or unfilled, leading them to seek out new philosophical ideas.
+Since many of these questions are unanswerable, people with existential OCD are often left doubtful or unfilled.
+This may lead them to seek out new philosophical ideas.

 Existential OCD Examples